-Indicating a post-pandemic return to normality, those with disposable income are making up for lost time by treating themselves to a break.
+With Covid restrictions now a distant memory, those with disposable income are making up for lost time and treating themselves to a much-needed getaway.

 4. Luxury brands are still thriving